 Fallen Leaves

 When I was nine years old, I tagged along with my mom to attend a higher education fair in Beijing.
 The fair would typically occur in a convention center that looked like a fine art museum to me.
 The attending schools were universities from around the world, but usually from the US, Canada, and other English-speaking countries.
 As a nine-year-old, I would not understand why I was here.
 It confused me why people waited in line to speak with people who looked different from most people I saw in China.
 The school officials had golden and brown hair, tall noses, and speckles here and there.
 I looked into their blue eyes and felt a little scared actually.
-“Would they harm me?
-And what should I say back to them if they said hi in a language that I don’t understand?”
-I let questions as such float around my head but they did not bother me.
+“Would they understand me?
+And what should I say back if they spoke to me in a language I didn’t know?”
+I let questions as such float around but they did not bother me for long.

 Leave a Comment.